 Balancing the temperament in natural medicine means balancing the social aspects of an individual in order to affect their physical symptom picture.
 In this regard, natural medical practitioners, such as naturopathic doctors and homeopathic physicians, understand that behavioral problems such as mood and social difficulties are often a reflection of the innate aspects of a person’s personality.
 We do not view these aspects, however, as concrete or unchangeable traits, but rather as features that can be balanced.

-When we attune ourselves with who we really are and who we really want to be, we see changes in outward personality traits and disposition.
-Natural medicine assists in adjusting off-kilter feelings, emotions and behaviors with various therapies that help to gently detoxify and regulate bodily functions.
+When we attune ourselves with who we really are and who we really want to be, we see changes in outward personality traits and dispositions.
+Natural medicine assists in adjusting off-kilter feelings, emotions, and behaviors with various therapies that help to gently detoxify and regulate bodily functions.
 As a result, temperaments become balanced.

 The History of Temperament

 The concept of temperament originated with Hippocrates in the 4th Century B.C. and has persisted throughout medical philosophy in various forms since.
 400 years later, Galen differentiated temperament into the four classic humors, or biles, as a method to classify patients.